 The Home Heating Credit is a way the State of Michigan helps you pay some of your heating expenses if you are a qualified Michigan homeowner or renter.
-You may apply for a Home Heating Credit for your 2016-17 primary heat source.
-To apply, you must meet the income guidelines (see below), own or rent the home where you live (including rented apartments and mobile homes) and have your heat bill (gas, electric or heating oil) in your name.
+You may apply for a Home Heating Credit for your November 1, 2019 through October 31, 2020 primary heat source.
+To apply, you must meet the total household resources guidelines (see below), own or rent the home where you live (including rented apartments and mobile homes) and have your heat bill (gas, electric or heating oil) in your name.

-You claim the credit, you should complete the Michigan Home Heating Credit Form (MI-1040CR-7 will be available in by January, 2017).
-The deadline for submitting this form is September 30, 2017.
+You claim the credit, you should complete the Michigan Home Heating Credit Form (MI-1040CR-7 using the instruction booklet).
+The deadline for submitting this form is September 30, 2021.
 If you are unsure of whether or not you qualify for the Home Heating Credit, or have any questions, contact your nearest free tax site.